 What can the government do to lower real estate prices?

-Foreign investment is also a factor in rising real estate prices, but we don’t think it’s as menacing as many editorials make it out to be.
-The statistic that 5% of condos are owned by foreign investors is unrealistically low in our opinion, but the majority of foreign buyers that we deal with are end-users who have moved to Toronto to work and/or study.
+Foreign investment is also a factor in rising real estate prices, but we think it’s less menacing than many editorials make it out to be.
+The majority of foreign buyers that we deal with are end-users who have moved to Toronto to work and/or study.
+However, the statistic that 5% of condos are owned by foreign investors is unrealistically low in our opinion.
 The problem is with foreign investors who purchase multiple properties.
-We think implementing a tiered foreign buyer tax, in which investors that purchase multiple properties are taxed higher, would be a better option.
+We think implementing a tiered foreign buyer tax, in which investors that purchase multiple Toronto condos are taxed higher, would be a better option.
 Additionally, a vacancy tax could help to limit the use of properties as investment holdings.

 The most difficult part of the problem is government intervention.
 Should government leave the market alone?
 Should it increase interest rates?
 Should it find a workable balance?
 At a federal level, government intervention is very tricky because the real estate market is not a uniform market from coast to coast.
 Raising countrywide interest rates to slow the Toronto condo market might negatively impact the purchasing power of homeowners in Calgary or Nova Scotia, even though their respective real estate markets are doing well.
 How could we slow down Canada’s big cities without toppling the whole country?
 For now, prices are going up.
 We expect them to continue rising, at least for the rest of 2017.